top of page

 Best places to stay in the Valley of the Roses

-This eco-friendly hotel features guest rooms individually decorated rooms, many with sweeping views of the valley below.
+This eco-friendly hotel in the Valley of the Roses features guest rooms individually decorated rooms, many with sweeping views of the snaking river below.

 This kasbah-inspired hotel features traditionally styled rooms, a fireside lounge and a furnished terrace with breathtaking mountain views.

-This recently renovated guest house receives rave reviews for the hospitality of its hosts and the clicious meals served at breakfast, lunch and dinner.
+This recently renovated guest house receives rave reviews for the hospitality it provides and the delicious meals served at breakfast, lunch and dinner.

 An ochre-hued gorge on the Route of 1000 Kasbahs in Morocco